fleetdm/fleet/docs/Using-Fleet/REST-API.md

 #### Parameters

+!!
+TODO(mna) : that list of arguments does not seem right?

 | Name                                                    | Type    | In   | Description                                                                                                                                                  |
 | ---                                                     | ---     | ---  | ---                                                                                                                                                          |
 | id                                                      | string  | body | **Required.** The desired team's ID.                                                                                                                         |